DFIRnotes/rules/example_irs.md

 _clouds, fileshares, external media, backups..._

 foreach \$fileshare
-* With an executable hash, can we measure what percentage of fileshare have that file in their storage ?
+* With an executable file by hash (and size), can we measure what percentage of fileshare have that file in their storage ?
   * How long does it take to get these sweep results ?
 * With a data file hash (and size), can we measure what percentage of fileshare have that file in their storage ?
   * How long does it take to get these sweep results ?
-* With a Yara (file) pattern,  can we measure what percentage of fileshare have that file in their storage ?
+* With a Yara (file) pattern rule,  can we measure what percentage of fileshare have that file in their storage ?
   * How long does it take to get these sweep results ?

 ## Threat Model